ethereum-attestation-service/eas-docs-site/docs/welcome.md

 ![EAS Banner](/img/eas-twitter-banner-v2.png)

 ## 👋 Introduction
-**Ethereum Attestation Service (EAS)** is the global base layer for [Attestations](/docs/learn/attestations) on the Ethereum blockchain.
-EAS is a free, open-source, decentralized, composable, permissionless, tokenless, and public good that enables anyone to create and register unique attestation schemas and use them to make attestations about anything.
+**Ethereum Attestation Service (EAS)** is a public good that enables anyone to create and validate [attestations](/docs/learn/attestations) of any type  on the Ethereum blockchain.
+EAS aims to improve trust and transparency in various industries and situations through the use of attestations.
+By allowing anyone to create and validate attestations, EAS has the potential to transform how information is shared and verified online and within the Ethereum ecosystem.

-EAS makes it easy to create and verify attestations in a trustless, secure, and transparent way.
-With EAS, developers can build applications that make use of attestations for a wide range of purposes, from identity verification to supply chain management and beyond.

-Our comprehensive developer documentation will help you get started with EAS, from setting up your environment to creating and using attestations.
-We also provide examples and tutorials to help you understand how EAS works and how you can use it in your own projects.
+EAS is designed to be a public good, available for anyone to use and build upon.
+It aims to create a common layer for attestations that can be used and integrated by a variety of different applications and protocols.
+This will enable the creation of a universal, open-source layer for attestations that can be used to verify the authenticity and integrity of information across different systems and communities.

 We're excited to see what you'll build with EAS, and we can't wait to see how you'll use attestations to create a more trustful and transparent world.

-### 🌎 The Global Registry for Attestations
+### 🌎 🌎 The Global Registry for Attestations
-EAS serves as the base layer where all attestors and innovators can coordinate, create, register, and compose unique attestation schemas.
-This enables interoperability and composability between different attestation protocols and solutions, allowing the attestation layer to grow and evolve over time.
+EAS serves as the base layer for coordinating, creating, registering, and composing unique attestation schemas by attestors and innovators.
+This allows for interoperability and composability between various attestation protocols and solutions, enabling the attestation layer to evolve over time.

-There are many existing on-chain solutions for identity, verifications, claims, and cryptographic proofs, but each of these protocols is tailored to specific use cases and communities.
-This fragmentation and lack of composability limit the potential of these solutions.
-EAS brings these protocols together, enabling them to work together smoothly and allowing for the creation of new, more powerful attestation solutions.

 ![EAS Stack](/img/eas-stack-v3.png)

-### 🔓 Free, open-source and permissionless.
+### 🔓 Free, tokenless, open-source, and permissionless
-EAS is an open-source and permissionless platform, meaning anyone can use it and contribute to its development.
-EAS is built by the community and for the community, holding the original promises of blockchain true:
+EAS is an open-source, permissionless platform, available for anyone to use and contribute to its development.
+EAS is built by and for the community, upholding the original promises of blockchain.

 - **open-source**, meaning anyone can use it.
 - **decentralized**, meaning it is not owned by any one person or company, but supported by the ETH community.